responsibilities5/final-project/README.md

 Now since the upstream has been set simple, git pull and git push commands would pull from and push to the remote repository.

+### .gitignore

+The .gitignore is used to obscure certain files from being tracked and pushed into the remote repository

+The final-project/.gitignore file should consist of the following for this project

+terraform.tfvars
+.terraform
+terraform.tfstate
+terraform.tfstate.backup
+.terraform.lock.hcl
+rough.txt
+node_modules
+package-lock.json
+.env

+The final-project/client/.gitignore should consist of the following

+\# See https://help.github.com/articles/ignoring-files/ for more about ignoring files.

+\# dependencies
+/node_modules
+/.pnp
+.pnp.js

+\# testing
+/coverage

+\# production
+/build

+\# misc
+.DS_Store
+.env.local
+.env.development.local
+.env.test.local
+.env.production.local

+npm-debug.log*
+yarn-debug.log*
+yarn-error.log\*

 ## JENKINS

 Jenkins is a JAVA based software tool that can be used to create and automate a CI/CD pipeline job